-Your child’s doctor, pharmacist or nurse will be able to give you more information about ibuprofen and about other medicines used to treat pain and inflammation.
+Your child’s doctor or pharmacist will be able to give you more information about Ibuprofen and other medicines used to treat pain and inflammation.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.